richburroughs/what-oncall-does-to-us/slides.md

 ---

-# Details
+# Methodology

 - 132 people from 13 organizations completed surveys
 - Surveys done on 4 days on and 4 days off
-- Subset of 51 people provied morning cortisol levels
+- Subset of 51 people provided morning cortisol levels

 ---